tdi/tdi.github.io/content/posts/day-1-why-im-learning-blockchain.md

 - **Enterprise software development** experience
 - **and more**

-## What I'm Learning
+## What I'm Learning and Plan to learn

 My learning roadmap includes:
-1. **Blockchain fundamentals** - consensus mechanisms, cryptography
+1. **Blockchain fundamentals** - consensus mechanisms, cryptography.
+This is partially done, since I graduated and was in research field in distributed systems.
-2. **Smart contract development** - Solidity, Ethereum ecosystem
+2. **Smart contract development** - Solidity, Ethereum ecosystem.
-3. **Web3 development** - dApps, wallet integration
+3. **Web3 development** - dApps, wallet integrations etc
 4. **DeFi protocols** - Understanding decentralized finance
 5. **Enterprise adoption** - How traditional companies can leverage blockchain

 ## Goals for This Journey

-- Document everything I learn publicly
+- Document what I learn publicly
 - Build a portfolio of blockchain projects
 - Connect with the crypto community
-- Eventually land a CTO role in Web3
 - Help bridge the gap between traditional tech and blockchain

 ## Why Share Publicly?